Coffee, Do Me a Favor

 Coffee, Do Me a Favor (Korean: 커피야, 부탁해; RR: Keopiya, Butakhae) is a 2018 South Korean television series starring Yong Jun-hyung, Kim Min-young and Chae Seo-jin.
-It premiered on December 1, 2018 and airs on Channel A's Saturdays and Sundays at 19:40 KST time slot.
+It premiered on December 1, 2018, and aired on Channel A's Saturdays and Sundays at 19:40 KST.

 Synopsis

 It tells the story of an overweight woman who, after sipping on a cup of magic coffee, becomes a beauty; and a handsome man who doesn't believe in love.